puniverse/pulsar/docs/manual/index.md

 ## Fibers {#fibers}

 Fibers are lightweight threads.
 They provide functionality similar to threads, and a similar API, but they're not managed by the OS.
 They are lightweight (an idle fiber occupies ~400 bytes of RAM), and you can have millions of them in an application.
+If you are familiar with Go, fibers are like goroutines.
 Fibers in Pulsar (well, Quasar, actually) are scheduled by one or more [ForkJoinPool](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ForkJoinPool.html)s.

 One significant difference between Fibers and Threads is that Fibers are not preempted; i.e. a fiber is (permanently or temporarily) unscheduled by the scheduler only if it terminates, or if it calls one of a few specific Java methods that cause the fiber to become suspended.
 A function that calls a suspending operation is called a *suspendable* function, and a function that calls another suspendable function is itself suspendable.